 No one wants to be disliked or unwanted, and this deacon’s wife was no different from anyone else.
 She struggled with feelings and emotions.
-She wept.
-She prayed.
-She didn’t quit teaching that Sunday school class, but it was hard.
+In the midst of her tears, she prayed.
+Even though she wanted to, she didn’t quit teaching that Sunday school class, but it was hard.

 Somewhere else in that same part of the county, there was another woman who knew about that pain.
 I’m sure she prayed.
 And then, no doubt influenced by God, she decided to put hands and feet to her prayers.
 What amazes me is that this woman committed to being, not a short distance sprinter, but a long distance runner.